kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 10. Configuration value as a mapped class
 11. Configuration value as a list of mapped classes

+`YAML` has no substitution syntax of its own, so references are resolved by `Kora` itself once all configuration layers are merged.
+Three forms are supported:

+- `${path}` — required: the reference must resolve, otherwise the application fails on startup
+- `${?path}` — optional: an unresolved reference yields no value, and the key behaves as if it were absent
+- `${path:defaultValue}` — an unresolved reference falls back to `defaultValue`

+The same forms work for environment variables and for references to other configuration keys, because environment variables and system properties are configuration layers themselves.
+Several references can be embedded into one string, as `propReference` does above.

+???+ warning "Attention"

+    The `?` and the default value cannot be combined: in `${?path:defaultValue}` the whole `path:defaultValue` text is treated as the reference name, and the key resolves to nothing.
+Use `${path:defaultValue}` — it already falls back when the reference is missing.

 Configuration representation in code:

 ===! ":fontawesome-brands-java: `Java`"